Pedro Martínez (tennis): 2021: Major semifinal & top 100 in doubles, singles ATP final

-2022: ATP Cup finalist, first ATP singles & doubles titles, Top 40 in singles
+2022: ATP Cup finalist, ATP singles & doubles titles, Top 40 in singles

 Martínez participated for the first time in the 2022 ATP Cup as part of the Spanish team where he played doubles with Alejandro Davidovich Fokina (won both matches) and Albert Ramos Vinolas (lost both matches) and helped Spain reach the final.

 Martínez reached the third round of the 2022 Australian Open in doubles for the first time at this Major partnering compatriot Pablo Andujar.
 As a result he reached a new career-high doubles ranking of World No. 72 on 31 January 2022.

 Martinez was seeded fourth in Santiago.
 After receiving a first round bye, he defeated Jaume Munar, Yannick Hanfmann and Alejandro Tabilo to reach his second ATP final.
 He beat Sebastián Báez in the final to win his first ATP title.
 As a result he made his top 50 debut on 28 February 2022.

 He reached the third round of a Masters 1000 for the first time in his career at the 2022 Miami Open defeating Jan-Lennard Struff and upset 27th seed Cristian Garín.

 He made his top 40 debut following the 2022 Mutua Madrid Open on 9 May 2022.

 At the 2022 Rakuten Japan Open Tennis Championships he reached the quarterfinals for a second time at an ATP 500 tour-level, defeating Alexei Popyrin and Jaume Munar.

-2023-2025: First top 10 win & final since 2022, back to top 40
+2023–2026: First top 10 win & final since 2022

 As a result of a couple of first round losses in the beginning of the season, his ranking fell outside the top 100 after the 2023 Rio Open and as low as No. 120 after the 2023 Chile Open for not being able to defend his title in Santiago.

 Ranked No. 142, at the 2023 Italian Open he qualified for the main draw but lost in the first round to Alexander Bublik.
 At the 2023 French Open he again qualified for the main draw defeating Facundo Bagnis in the last of round qualifying but lost to Tallon Griekspoor in the first round.

 He returned to the top 100 at No. 99 on 29 January 2024 following a Challenger final in Tenerife, Spain.

 At the 2024 Chile Open in Santiago, he reached the semifinals defeating wildcard Francesco Passaro, sixth seed Facundo Diaz Acosta and third seed Arthur Fils.

 At the 2024 Estoril Open he reached his fourth career ATP semifinal defeating Daniel Altmaier compatriot Roberto Bautista Agut and lucky loser Richard Gasquet.
 He defeated top seed and defending champion Casper Ruud for his first top 10 win, reaching his first final since 2022.
 As a result he returned to the top 60 in the rankings.
 He lost to second seed Hubert Hurkacz in straight sets.

 He reached his second clay semifinal at the ATP 500 2024 Hamburg Open defeating fourth seed Matteo Arnaldi, qualifier Ugo Blanchet and fourth seed Francisco Cerúndolo before losing to top seed and defending champion Alexander Zverev.